xaman/Babel/README.md

 # Babel
-A python tool to help to manage strings and I18N between platforms
+A python tool to manage strings and I18N between platforms